CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-03.md

 ## Summary

-In this lab, you explore the COVID-19 data dashboard, set up and prepare your Azure Machine Learning workspace, train and evaluate a model using Automated ML, and generate and analyze a Responsible AI dashboard.
+In this lab, you explored the COVID-19 data dashboard, set up and prepared your Azure Machine Learning workspace, trained and evaluated a model using Automated ML, and generated and analyzed a Responsible AI dashboard.

 ### You have successfully completed the lab.
 Click Next >> to move on to the next set of exercises.